To take part in this exciting game, Scouts need:

 John suggests to find a high point on the island to have radio coverage.
 He studies the map and finds a nice spot at 25151725, point D. Let’s go.
 After a long walk (how far?), Sinbad and John arrive at the high point D. Here they find an old smugglers cabin.
 John remembers he has been here before and there should be an old computer inside.

 John now searches his back-pack.
 Where did I put my very smart phone?
 Ah, he finds the connection wire and the phone; brilliant.
 John carefully connects his phone to the old PC and switches both of them on.
 Following what he learned in his Scout troop, he now downloads from the Google Play Store an App called “Enigma Simulator”.
-John knows that it can break any code, as long as he uses the M4 type machine, so as a precaution, he needs that App.
+John knows that it can break any code, as long as he uses the M4 type machine with 5 printing groups, so as a precaution, he needs that App.
 Sinbad follows what John is doing with full attention.
 Where is this action going to take them next?

 What did his patrol leader used to say? “if you can’t see the answer, you are sitting on it”.
 John looks around him.
 Sitting on it?
 He sits on point D, on top of a hill.
 Of course, that’s it !
-John enters the map coordinates of point D into the Enigma settings.
+John enters the map coordinates of point D into the Enigma ring settings.
 There we go.
 He reels the four wheels into the starting position, which is always AAAA.

 So, now what?
 Sinbad suggest that the letters he received by radio must have something to do with finding the logbook.
 Of course, this must be it !
 The letters from Sinbad’s boat need to be decoded!
 They may then lead to the logbook!
 “Why didn’t I think of this before”, says John.
 John now enters the four letters of group Y from Sinbad that he had written down in his notebook into the Enigma App.
 The Enigma machine gives him four new letters.
 John carefully notes down these new letters and he notes them as group X.